 Riding Arena Maintenance

-Taking good care of your arena surface, with a thorough and regular maintenance regime, is essential to keeping your equestrian surface riding at its optimum performance level.
-The frequency and type of maintenance that you should undertake will depend largely on the climate, your chosen arena surface, the level of use and the type of riding that you do.
+Taking good care of your arena surface with a thorough and regular maintenance regime is essential to keeping your equestrian surface riding at its optimum performance level.
+The frequency and type of maintenance you should undertake will depend on the climate, surface type, level of use and style of riding, e.g. predominantly showjumping or dressage.

-When grading your arena surface, it’s important to set the tines at the correct level.
-If set too deeply they can cut into the underlying membrane and stone, which can be costly to repair.
-Tines that are set too shallow won’t provide adequate re-distribution of the surface or levelling.
+When grading your arena surface, it’s essential to set the tines at the correct level.
+They can cut into the underlying membrane and stone if set too deeply, which can be costly to repair.
+On the other hand, tines set too high won’t re-distribute or level the surface.
 Graders can either be ‘towable’ or ‘tractor mounted’ and are best used in conjunction with a quad bike or small tractor.
-It is also recommended that you use a depth probe, at least four times a year, to check for inconsistencies in the surface depth – recording any anomalies on a chart for easy reference.
-This allows you to easily spot any irregularities and gives you a good indication as to whether the surface needs re-levelling or topping up.
+It is also recommended that you use a depth probe at least four times a year to check for inconsistencies in the surface depth – recording any anomalies on a chart for easy reference.
+This process allows you to spot any irregularities and indicate if the surface requires re-levelling or topping up.

-Waxed equestrian surfaces are generally very durable, requiring only minimal maintenance to keep them at peak performance.
-Due to the wax’s binding and adhesive properties, these types of footings are usually dust-free, provide minimal kick-back, adapt well to most changes in climate and require no additional irrigation.
+Waxed equestrian surfaces are durable and require minimal maintenance to keep them at peak performance.
+Additionally, their wax element, which has binding and adhesive properties, ensure these footings are dust-free, provide minimal kick-back, adapt well to most changes in climate and require no additional irrigation.

-Non-Coated surfaces, in comparison, require a significant increase in maintenance.
-Unlike waxed footings, these types of riding surfaces are susceptible to drying out, particularly during hot summer months, which can cause the silica sand to ‘ride deep’.
-To prevent this, most non-waxed equestrian surfaces require thorough and regular irrigation, which helps to keep the footing secure and compacted.
+In comparison, non-coated surfaces require significantly more maintenance and are susceptible to drying out, which can cause the silica sand to ‘ride deep’.
+Therefore, most non-waxed equestrian surfaces require regular irrigation to help keep the footing secure and compact.

 Tips for Improving the Longevity of Your Surface

-Pick out your horses hooves and make sure that their legs are as clean as possible before entering the arena.
+- Pick out your horse’s hooves and make sure their legs are as clean as possible before entering the arena.

-Whether you use a quad bike or tractor to maintain the surface, ensure that the tyres are clean to prevent them contaminating the footing.
+- Whether you use a quad bike or tractor to maintain the surface, ensure that the tyres are clean to avoid contaminating the footing.